 But guess what, the web is already free – or at least it should be – and many people’s only notion of publishing on the web is through one of these, or other, third party silos.
 It doesn’t have to be this way.

-The indieweb is an initiative; a community, with the aim of publishing in ones own domain – literally – and taking back control of the content that you publish.
+The Indieweb is an initiative; a community, with the aim of publishing on ones own website and taking back control over the content that they publish.

 Everyone who has access to the web has the potential – and it’s not as hard as it may seem – to get started publishing with you in control.
 The Indieweb isn’t about jumping through hoops to publish in a particular way either – the whole point is to do it your way and under your terms.